Click here to return to homepage

 (b) Relationship with Article 6.2

-568. In Egypt - Steel Rebar, Turkey had made a number of claims of violation of both paragraph 6 of Annex II and Article 6.2.
-The Panel, who did not take a position on whether paragraph 6 of Annex II can be invoked separately from Article 6.8, considered as follows.
+998. In Egypt — Steel Rebar, Turkey had made a number of claims of violation of both paragraph 6 of Annex II and Article 6.2.
+The Panel, which did not take a position on whether paragraph 6 of Annex II can be invoked separately from Article 6.8, considered as follows.

 (c) Relationship with Article 6.8